 Jeffreys Bay is often a forgotten destination on the Garden Route.
 I got there by a cab from Port Elizabeth, which was surprisingly cheap.
-The small town of Jeffreys Bay is a nice base for a 2 days to enjoy some sandboarding nearby or ride a horse on the beach.
+The small town of Jeffreys Bay is a nice base for 2 days to enjoy some sandboarding nearby or ride a horse on the beach.
 It can be very romantic, trust me!

 A lot of people skip Nature’s Valley when visiting the Garden Route.
-I’d say it’s a must-do stop and I actually spending at least one night in one of tiny bungalows in the forest.
+I’d say it’s a must-do stop and I actually spent at least one night in one of the tiny bungalows in the forest.
 If you’re taking a local bus from Jeffrey’s the bus will stop there, so you can easily find your way around the forest.

 You also shouldn’t forget to pay the Monkey Sanctuary a visit.
-I loved walking around the forest full of monkeys, lemurs and other birds and watch them being fed.
+I loved walking around the forest full of monkeys, lemurs, and other birds and watch them being fed.
 You can’t pet the monkeys as it’s a nature reserve and they want the monkeys not to be disturbed, which makes me respect this place even more.

 Plettenberg Bay is probably my favorite place on the Garden Route, despite reading that Knysna is the best place to be.
 Knysna might have a great animal sanctuary, but Plett is extremely picturesque and offers many great restaurants and little cafes.